JasperFx/marten/README.md

 ## Tooling

 We're using [xUnit](http://xunit.github.io/) and [Shouldly](https://github.com/shouldly/shouldly) for unit testing and [paket](https://fsprojects.github.io/Paket/) for improved Nuget workflow.
-We're temporarily using rake for build automation, but it's not mandatory for development.
+We're using rake for build automation, but it's not mandatory for development.

 ## Mocha Specs